HEAKERr/HEAKERr/README.md

 - 👋 Hi, I’m @ -.. . -... .--- .. -
 - 👀 I’m interested in Ethical Hacking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Devlopment
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me @debjit1220@gmail.com

 <!---
 HEAKERr/HEAKERr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.